department-of-veterans-affairs/vets-website/src/platform/user/profile/vap-svc/README.md

 This should hopefully be all you need to know to work with VA Profile Service, but there's more information below in case you would like to become familiar with how the components work.

+At the moment of writing, `letters` is the only application that is already using vap-svc components.
+An example can be found here, were we use `MailingAddress`: `src/applications/letters/containers/AddressSection.jsx`.

 ## VA Profile Service Reducer (vapService)
-The VA Profile Service reducer is necessary in order to manage transactions (more on that below), as well as certain interactions with the UI (opening an edit-modal after a user clicks "edit", for example.)
+The VA Profile Service reducer is necessary in order to manage transactions (more on that below), as well as certain interactions with the UI (opening an edit-modal or edit view after a user clicks "edit", for example.)
 It contains the following properties-

 1. `modal`
-    - A string value indicating which field's edit-modal should be visible.
+    - A string value indicating which field is being edited.
 2. `initialFormFields`
     - The value of initialFormFields is set to an empty object if the user has not yet filled out any contact information and otherwise includes any already saved contact information.
 The value is set when `UPDATE_PROFILE_FORM_FIELD` is triggered upon initial opening of the edit modal / rendering of the edit view.
 3. `formFields`